 After Lexington and Concord, though Adams and Hancock had not fought, the British offered a general pardon to anyone who put down their arms and went back to living peaceably as British subjects, with the exceptions of Adams and Hancock.
 This singling out of them this way solidified their reputations as American patriots and leaders of the Revolution.

 Adams and Hancock made their way to the Continental Congress in Philadelphia, where Hancock was quickly and unanimously elected its president.
 Hancock wed his fiancee, Dorothy “Dolly” Quincy later that year when the Congress was in recess (they had two children together, neither one of whom lived to adulthood… a daughter died as a baby, and a son died at nine years old in an ice skating accident).

 When the Declaration of Independence was approved on July 4, 1776, it was sent to a printer to be copied and distributed.
 At the time, Hancock’s name was the only one on it, and it was printed, not signed.
 These copies were widely distributed, and George Washington read one to his troops.
-The document that is on display at the National Archives was handwritten as a copy to the printed version six months later and signed by all the Congressional delegates as a ceremonial copy.
+The document that is on display at the National Archives was handwritten as a copy of the printed version six months later and signed by all the Congressional delegates as a ceremonial copy.
 This is the one Hancock’s famous large, stylish signature appears on.